CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 2. CIS WorkBench Api client cannot be found:
 ![](https://i.imgur.com/kzA1tq1.png)

-# Import CIS-CAT Assessor Results #
+# Import Assessment Results #
 **In-Application Import**

-Importing CIS-CAT Assessor results using the CIS-CAT Pro Dashboard user interface assumes that a user has executed a CIS-CAT assessment and produced the Asset Reporting Format (ARF) results.
-Once an ARF has been generated in CIS-CAT and saved to the designated reports location, open a web browser and log into the Dashboard application.
-From the main navigation bar, select Reports -> Assessment Results List.
+Dashboard immports configuration assessment results in Asset Reporting Format (ARF) in XML only.
+This reporting format can be generated by CIS-CAT Pro Assessor.
+To manually import a generated report, navigate to Reports -> Assessment Results List and select "Import Assessment Results".

 ![](http://i.imgur.com/m6lhmEm.png)

-The "Assessment Results List" page will be displayed.
-Click the "Import Assessment Results" button.
-A file selection dialog will open, allowing the user to browse to the saved reports location and select the CIS-CAT-generated ARF or XML report.
+Browse to the saved reports location and select the CIS-CAT-generated ARF XML report.

 ![](http://i.imgur.com/4nM6Ti0.png)

 Click "Upload" to start the import process.
 Note that the import processes asynchronously, so the user will see a message indicating that the report upload has begun.
-This process can take up to a few minutes to complete.
+This process can take up to a  minute to complete.

 This process is asynchronous, so after you start the import you can navigate away from the Assessment Results list.
-When the import process is complete you will receive one or two of the following alerts:
+When the import process is complete you may receive one or two of the following alerts:

- - Successful Import - when the import is finished, the user who requested the upload will receive an alert that their report was successfully uploaded.
-If the upload was initiated via the CIS-CAT Assessor API upload, or the Legacy method, this alert will not be generated
- - Failed Import - similar to the successful import alert,  the requesting user will receive this alert if the import process fails.
+ - Failed Import - file did not upload to Dashboard.
  - Low Score Alert - if the score of a report imported by any method is below the system wide threshold,  the users on the recipient list for the low score alert will receive an alert.
 By default, the low score threshold is 80%.
 This theshold can be configured by `lowScoreThreshold` System Setting.

 **CIS-CAT Import**